 The Flex RDG is a fun snowshoe with impressive traction that shines on packed trails and icy terrain.
 The binding system cinches around the entire foot uniformly and allows for quick micro-adjustments with the simple turn of a dial.
 While we have some reservations about the durability of the binding over time, the popularity of this model among our testers can't be denied.

 The Flex RDG is an easy to use women's snowshoe that all our testers loved hiking in.

-This wasn't the best model for flotation and unfortunately, Tubbs only offers the Flex RDG in one size with no options for add-on flotation tails.
-For women that will weigh over 150 pounds fully dressed and loaded up, there are better snowshoes to consider, especially for deeper snow.
+This wasn't the best model for flotation and, unfortunately, Tubbs only offers the Flex RDG in one size with no options for add-on flotation tails.
+For women that weigh over 150 pounds fully dressed and loaded up, there are better snowshoes to consider, especially for deeper snow.
 But for packed trails, shallow powder, and steep terrain, this is a great purchase, even if you're over the weight limit.

 Ease of Use

 Once you figure out a few nuances of the binding system, this snowshoe is incredibly fast and easy to use.
 The Boa system opens up nice and wide to accommodate a large boot, and then tightens down with the simple turn of a dial — that's it!
 The entire foot is cinched evenly and uniformly, and the frame design allows a gait almost as normal as if we weren't wearing snowshoes at all.